Appw0/Vikare/README.md

 **Vikare**

-an unapproved port of Icarus to 1.19.4 forge
+an somewhat different and buggier fork of Icarus for 1.20.1 forge almost its own mod at this point but not yet